ARMmbed/mbed-client-linux-example/README.md

 By changing SOCKET_MODE between M2MInterface::UDP or M2MInterface::TCP you can select binding mode for socket.
 Below instructions remain same irrespective of the socket mode you choose.

-The general instructions for both modes are the same.
-The only difference comes in step 5, when selecting the mode.

 ### Building

 First, made sure you've installed yotta and all necessary toolchains.
 See instructions [here](http://yottadocs.mbed.com/#installing).